-In the UK, businesses and their owners, managers, and employees, must not discuss the prices they are going to charge their customers with their competitors.
+Businesses and their owners, managers, and employees must not discuss the prices they will charge their customers with their competitors in the UK.

-A company would be breaking the law if they agree with another business:
+A company would be breaking the law if they agreed with another business:

 - to charge the same prices to customers